 With some of the world’s biggest companies as its clientele, Novozymes offers products that are not just necessary for good hygiene.
 These days, enzymes are at least as much about sustainability.
 The company’s researchers are developing solutions for things such as clean laundry at lower temperatures, which may lead to energy-efficient solutions in a world where washing machines in the EU alone represent 6% of households’ power consumption.
 Enzymes can also reduce the need for products from palm plantations and the petrochemical industry.
 No wonder that René Jacobsen is proud of his employer.

 Even in the first year, the partnership resulted in a couple of companywide changes.
-One was a new matrix organization for service and maintenance.
+One was a new matrix organization for FM solutions such as service and maintenance.

 The project involved going through the systems in four buildings, which has so far resulted in savings of 612,000 kWh per year in electricity and 868,000 kWh per year in heat.
 These savings correspond to the annual power consumption for heating, household electricity and hot water for 60 average homes in the Nordic region.
 Soon, Novozymes will be opening a new 30,000 m2 R&D department in Lyngby in Denmark.
 So Jacobsen is a busy man, but also an optimistic one.

 – Our partnership with Coor has been good for both companies.
 With great openness and good leadership in both organizations, we’re elevating ‘Hard FM’ to new levels.